 Side-note on Car pooling, Gear sharing, Alcohol:

 We will need a couple of you to drive, and others will kick in for gas and ferries.
 NO SOLO DRIVERS, as there is limited parking at trailheads.
+We prefer 3 people in each car.
 To better understand, we ideally arrange car pooling from Seattle area, and then all the cars meet in Pt Angeles Sunday.
-We drive to various areas each day, working our way counterclockwise around the Olympic Peninsula, driving an hour or so each day, then hiking and playing and spending the night, then finishing in Quinault area at a beautiful lakeside lodge (with actual beds and showers!), kayaks available (included in price) and then continue counter clockwise back to Seattle via Olympia and Tacoma.
+We drive to various areas each day, working our way counterclockwise around the Olympic Peninsula, driving an hour or so each day, then hiking and playing and spending the night, then finishing in Quinault area at a beautiful lakeside lodge (with actual beds and showers!), and then continue counter clockwise back to Seattle via Olympia and Tacoma.
 In other words, we do not return to Pt.
 Angeles.

 We will discuss details on gear, how to pack your pack, etc.